 BEST Beef Tenderloin Recipe

-It’s one of those meals that my entire family looks forward to eating all day long.
-It’s so simple and easy to prepare but delivers a big flavor that is sure to impress your family and guests.
+It’s one of those meals that my entire family looks forward to all day.
+It’s simple to prepare and delivers big flavor that is sure to impress your family and guests.
 They’ll swear you were in the kitchen working away over it for hours.

 Why You’ll Love This Recipe

-• Easy recipe.
+- Easy recipe.
 This amazing beef tenderloin recipe is so easy!
-In summary, you season the beef, let it sit in the refrigerator to brine, roast it, and then slice, serve, and enjoy!
+In summary, season the beef, refrigerate to brine, roast, then slice, serve, and enjoy.

 Tip for the Best Beef Tenderloin

 Dry Brining is my top tip!
 I use my Stone House Seasoning (which contains kosher salt) for the incredible flavor it adds to the tenderloin.
-But – if you don’t have the ingredients to make the seasoning, the most important thing to do is use kosher salt.
-I give steps to Dry Brine to follow.
+If you don’t have the ingredients for the seasoning, the most important thing to do is use kosher salt.
+I give the steps to Dry Brine to follow.

 Why Dry Brine?

-1. It seasons the beef before you cook it.
-It brings out the deliciousness of this cut of beef.
+- It seasons the beef before cooking.
+It highlights the flavor of this cut of beef.

-2. Makes a delicious crust on the beef.
-It dries out the outside of the tenderloin, sealing moisture inside and allowing for a perfectly browned, flavorful crust.
+- Makes a delicious crust on the beef.
+It dries the outside of the tenderloin, sealing in moisture and allowing for a perfectly browned, flavorful crust.

-3. It naturally tenderizes the beef.
-The brine causes the muscle fibers begin to break down, making the meat tender.
+- It naturally tenderizes the beef.
+The brine causes the muscle fibers to begin to break down, making the meat tender.

 How to Cook Beef Tenderloin